tnyim/jungletv-afdocs/reference/server/jungletv_queue.md

 The page may also be displayed in a very small size, namely, whenever the user browses to other pages of the JungleTV SPA, as the media player will collapse to the bottom right corner of the screen until closed by the user, or until the user returns to the homepage.
 Regardless of the size and placement of the application page, users will be able to interact with it, as they normally would if they had navigated to it.

+If the application page is unpublished or the application is terminated, the queue entry will be removed.

 Application page queue entries, if not set to unskippable (which can be achieved using the `options` object), may be skipped as any other queue entry would - assuming skipping is enabled at the time the corresponding queue entry is playing.

 #### Syntax